Ever Wondered How to Make Apple Cider?

 The types of apples that you use for the recipe are up to you – we recommend experimenting with granny smith apples, honeycrisp, pink lady, or other varieties.
 As always, we encourage you to experiment and make your own unique custom flavor – we recommend trying blueberry, cranberry, or reference The Juicing Companion for more flavor pairing ideas.

 Depending on the severity of your sweet tooth, you may also want to try adding your favorite sweetener.
-We recommend brown sugar, which goes amazingly well with apple and cinnamon (think apple pie), but honey and maple syrup are great options too.
+Brown sugar goes amazingly well with apple and cinnamon (think apple pie), but honey and maple syrup are great options too.

-If you’re looking for more great juicing recipes, try our latest Ginger Wellness Shot recipe!
-This shot is yummy and packed to the brim with antioxidants and nutrients!
 Interested in learning more about the commercial cold-press juicer we used to make this recipe?
-View our industry-leading products here.
+View our world-class juicers here.